Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 76. Keep track of your period too.

-77. Keep the house hot-spots (like kitchen counters or bathroom sink) clean and tidy.
+77. Prioritize keeping your house hot spots (like kitchen counters or bathroom sink) clean.

 78. Set a time every day to relax and sort out your emotions.